Home

 There has been a battle in engineering between 2D and 3D since CAD started.
 The problem is that we have a misnomer.

-When I was a young drafter at Boeing in the 1960’s I never got up in the morning and said “I am going to work and create a 2D drawing”.
-So what did I do?
-I created graphic representations on paper or Mylar of a real life or “3D part”.
-One of the first thing they did with a young engineer at Boeing was teach him how to read a drawing.
+The first thing they did with a young engineer at Boeing was to put him/her on the drafting board to learn drafting skills under the guidance of the drafting group.
 Drafters and engineers had to be able to look at the drawing and see the part in 3D and if you couldn’t do that you were probably pushed off into management.
 Even architectural drawings represented real life 3D by just including an elevation view.

-The only thing that was visually 3D was an illustration done by “Illustrators”.
-Boeing and most large companies had graphic arts departments that produce illustrations.
-All types of manuals were created things that take us one button used to take hours and hours to produce.
-You could say Davinci was one of the first illustrators.
-Say good bye to the terms 2D and 3D.
+Pre-CAD the only thing that was visually 3D was an illustration done by “Illustrators”.
+Boeing and most large companies had large graphic arts departments that produce illustrations.
+All types of manuals were created, things that now take a push of a button, used to take hours and hours to produce.
+You could say Da Vinci was one of the first illustrators.
+I suppose the scratch illustrator was the first to go as solid modeling moved in.
+We now just use a screen shot of the 3D object.

 Enter Autocad – 2D is a Drawing

 So why start with Autocad?
-Heck, I had been using 3D Computervision CADDS 4 since 1982 and Catia in 1985 was also 3D wireframe with surfaces.
+Heck, I had been using 3D Computervision CADDS 4 since 1982 and Catia in 1986 was also 3D wireframe with surfaces.
 But what was being created in Autocad?
-“DRAWINGS”.
+“SCATCH DRAWINGS”.
 So let’s go back to the definition of a drawing above and with that definition Autocad should have been call a “Computer Aided Drawing” Program.
 Hmmm CAD.
 But we all know that CAD means “Computer Aided Design”, or did it?
+CADDS - Computervison Automated Design and Drafting System

 So Autocad wasn’t really a 2D program it was a Computer Aided Drawing Program.
-So there really isn’t any 2D design it is basically a package that creates drawings that are again graphic representations of real life or 3D parts.
+So there really isn’t any 2D design it is basically an electronic drawing package that creates drawings that are again graphic representations of real life or 3D parts.
 So we use the word 2D to describe creating parts by views that describe the actual part.
 So when you are designing by drawing views you are designing in 3D.

 I am going to skip the history of CAD here but you can see another Article with the history included if you are interested.

-Do we really need drawings?
-Only for Inspection.
+Do we really need AID's?

-That obvious question is now being answered no. Yes but we still need to have tolerancing for the parts.
+That obvious question is now being answered no. But, we still need to supply tolerances for the parts.
 We still need part manufacturing information, such as material, finish and other requirements.
 The solution was annotation in 3D space.
 As you can see below this is all the standard drawing information in the parts 3D space.
 The problem is that this data is not a standard.
 It is sent out as a native part format and you have to have a program that will read it.
 But look at this below.
 It is confusing on a simple part.
 Just imagine on a very complex part.
 Not just the confusion in reading it but imagine the poor engineer (now that engineers are now glorified drafters) or drafter that has to do it.
 It really must be a horror show.

 You tell me which is more clear and easier to understand.

-PMI (Part Manufacturing Information) in 3D space.
+PMI (Product Manufacturing Information) in 3D space.

 One problem is if you don’t have the native software, you will need a special viewer to look at this data.
 But you really can’t separate the data and really get a working view or print.
 I only know a few programs that can view this data, Enovia (the Catia viewer) and Acrobat 3D (which is now some other program).
 If any of you know more please send me the info.
-I am more involved with Catia because so many of my NW customers use it or have to communicate with it because of Boeing.
+I am more involved with Catia because so many of my NW customers use it or have to communicate with Boeing.

-So why not just create the drawing???
+So why not just create the AID???

 With the introduction of direct editing as a optional CAD procedure most CAD systems can now read other CAD programs solid models and work with them as if they were created natively.
 The problem is that the drawings are not transferable from CAD system to CAD system.
-There are only two programs that have integrated drawing capabilities and the drawing and part are in the same file.
+There are only three programs that have integrated drawing capabilities and the drawing, part and assembly are in the same file.
 This is where the concept of the PMI data came.
 But as I said above you still have to have compatible software that can read the native file of the originating CAD program.
 This concept is only in a few of the high end CAD package nowhere close to any form of a standard.

 We need a standard.